ThinkDataEd/curriculum/docs/unit4/section2.md

 ##<p style="background: black; color: white; text-align: center;">**Learning Objectives**</p>
 <ins>*Statistical/Mathematical:*</ins>

+A-SSE A: Interpret the structure of expressions.

+A-REI D-10: Understand the graph of an equation in two variables is the set of all its solutions plotted in the coordinate plane, often forming a curve (which could be a line).

+F-IF A-2: Use function notation, evaluate functions for inputs in their domains, and interpret statements that use function notation in terms of context.

+F-BF A-1: Write a function that describes the relationship between two quantities.

 S-ID 6: Represent data on two quantitative variables on a scatter plot, and describe how the variables are related.